 An example of the unpredictable consequences of efficiency can be found in Invernizzi's Villa Girasole, built just outside of Verona in 1935.
-Here a simple imperative - to maximize exposure to daylight - produces an intricate series of decisions resulting in an exorbitant, if not illogical whole.
-In order to maintain optimal solar orientation during the course of the day, the house rotates on a massive landscape turntable supported by fifteen train wheels and powered by a series of low horsepower motors.
-This mechanical contrivance - imminently logical given the initial premise - triggers a series of repurcussive effects: the house is split in two - a spinning machine-like top over a solid masonry base- connected by a revolving circular stair and elevator core which combines vertical ascent and rotational motion.
-In the rotating portion of the house, domestic features are distorted according to the demands of mobility - plumbing is connected to tanks slung from the underbelly of the house, while storage, furniture and cabinetry are built into the walls.
+Here a simple imperative - to maximize exposure to daylight - produces an intricate series of decisions resulting in an exorbitant though not illogical whole.
+In order to maintain optimal solar orientation during the course of the day, the house rotates on a massive landscape turntable supported by fifteen train wheels driven by a series of low horsepower motors.
+This mechanical contrivance triggers a series of repurcussive effects: the house is split in two - a spinning machine-like top over a solid masonry base- connected by a revolving circular stair and elevator core which combines vertical ascent and rotational motion.
+In the rotating portion of the house, domestic features are distorted according to the demands of mobility - plumbing is connected to tanks slung from the underbelly of the house, while furniture and cabinetry are absorbed into the walls.
 Conventional distinctions between front, back and side yards no longer apply as the house continually changes it's relation to the surrounding landscape.
-Doors may open onto different locations at different times of day and the sun can rise and fall in the same window, freezing shadows and warping the perception of time.
-Beyond the explicit intent of its creators, Villa Girasole demonstrates the pursuit of rational trajectories extrapolated to the point that they render a precipitate of unanticipated architectural effects.

-While taking seriously the conservation of economic and environmental resources that underwrite impulses toward efficiency - we will examine the potential latent in a paradoxical understanding of efficiency to generate our projects.
-This process will be governed by three interrelated constraints: 1.) the isolation of a specific category of efficiency, 2.) the selection a programmatic type and 3.) the limits of a physical site located within Manhattan.
-Initially the student will derive a logic regarding a pairing of a given minimum/maximum as a generative principal - these investigations will frame a spatial proposal that will be coupled with a specific program selected by the student from a predetermined matrix.
-Finally, these programmatic studies will be intersected with a given site and reconciled with the idiosyncratic spatial restrictions of Manhattan.
+Doors may open onto different locations at different times of day and the sun can rise and fall in a single window, freezing shadows and warping the perception of time.
+Eminently logical given the initial premise, Villa Girasole demonstrates the pursuit of rational trajectories extrapolated to the point that they render a precipitate of unanticipated architectural effects.
+While taking seriously the conservation of energetic and material resources that underwrite impulses toward efficiency, we will deploy a paradoxical understanding of efficiency to generate precise architectural proposals.
+This process will be governed by three interrelated constraints: 1.) the isolation of a specific category of efficiency, 2.) the selection of a programmatic type and 3.) the limits of a physical site located within New York City.
 In these speculations, efficiency will be shadowed by its opposite in the form of the excessive, the residual, and the wasteful.
-Rather than seeking the elimination of these negative terms, we will attempt to leverage them as productive grounds for rethinking dominant narratives of optimization, catalyzing unforeseen couplings of form and program, function and inhabitation.
-Operating opportunistically, these tactics will open up new, imaginative potentials inside the rationalized spaces of contemporary systems.
+Rather than seeking the elimination of these negative terms, we will leverage them to challenge dominant narratives of optimization, catalyzing unforeseen couplings of form and program, function and inhabitation; opening up new, imaginative potentials within the rationalized spaces of contemporary systems.